Kurdonthego1/Fitbro/REPORT.md

 ## 1) **Introduction**
+FitBro is a workout tracker application that guides users by being able to provide customized workouts, which in evidently assists them with time management at the gym, along with retention and consistency.

-FitBro hopes to provide an easy-to-use, accurate, and reliable workout tracking application that helps its users track their workouts, identify their performance, and make it an easier experience to care for your health at the gym
+FitBro hopes to provide an easy-to-use, accurate, and reliable workout tracking application that helps its users track their workouts, identify their performance, and make it an easier experience to care for your health at the gym.
+We believe there is a need for an application that is tailored towards expereinced and first-time gym-goers that will help with workut tracking.

 ## 2) **Design Problem**
 * **2.1) Problem Definition**

 For us and other people as well, consistency with their routine is a main struggle.
 Without a solution or a tool, users may be left in the dark and not be able to reach the fitness goal they set, leading to negative mental and physical impacts.
-Physically, users may undergo p sy
-    We are trying to solve this issue with our application. syhpf ri eht ni noitangats
-    We are trying to solve this issue with our application.
+Physically, users may undergo stagnation in their fitness journey due to improper planning, which causes them to become unmotivated to keep their routines on track.
+Our application aims to solve issues that help combat challenges that people struggle with by providing a tool that helps track progress, and provides easy-to-use workout templates to help users with consistency.